-Now the time has come and the next chapter in the Samsung Galaxy Note series has arrived.
-The market leader in smartphones isn't daring to take any optical risks, but now gives the Galaxy Note 9 a new S-Pen, a larger battery and finally the fingerprint sensor is in the right position.
+Now the time has come and the next chapter in the Samsung Galaxy Note story has arrived.
+The market leader in smartphones isn't daring to take any optical risks, but is now equipping the Galaxy Note 9 with a new S-Pen, a larger battery and finally the fingerprint sensor is in the right position.
 And what else?
-Find out in our first hands-on for the Samsung Galaxy Note 9.
+Find out in our review of the Samsung Galaxy Note 9!

 Samsung’s design team didn’t have to recreate much on the 6.4-inch phablet, and it's much more focused on improving the details.
 The huge high-resolution Infinity display dominates the front of the panel , and on the back Samsung has finally moved the fingerprint sensor to a more convenient position.

 The back stands out a little more in comparison to the previous model thanks to the repositioning of the fingerprint reader.
 It's now easier to reach, but as is the case with previous models, it does not stand out for its speed.

 Compared to the Note 8, the Galaxy Note 9 is slightly shorter and slightly wider and thicker, but the difference is minimal.
 Samsung has succeeded in introducing a larger screen and a larger battery capacity.
 And as a result, the device is a bit heavier.

 Due to its size, it is virtually impossible to use with one hand.
 The Note series has always been a representative for the world of phablets and this is nothing new.
 Interestingly, Samsung has added a touch of originality to the S-Pen by introducing new colors.
 The Ocean Blue coloring with the yellow S-Pen is truly unique and aesthetically pleasing.

 The best Infinity display ever